PurpleKingdomGames/tyrian/examples/bootstrap/README.md

-# Scalm Bootstrap CSS Example
+# Tyrian Bootstrap CSS Example

 This is the counter example again, but this time will Bootstrap CSS is use to show how that can be done.